-The college is building on its commitments set out in the Regional Outcome Agreement (ROA), for session 2022-23.
-The University of the Highlands and Islands (UHI) and partner colleges, which UHI Moray is one of, are working collaboratively to produce evidence-based GAPs, in accordance with the Scottish Government's ambitions for colleges and universities to address gender imbalances at subject level and as outlined in the Developing the Young Workforce Strategy.
-These plans will demonstrate the approaches and mechanisms, which the university and individual partner colleges need to continue to develop and implement to best address gender imbalance, including subject level identified through student data analysis.
+The college is building on its commitments to close these gaps where possible and are working collaboratively to produce an evidence-based overview, in accordance with the Scottish Government's ambitions for colleges and universities to address gender imbalances at subject level and as outlined in the Developing the Young Workforce Strategy.

-14.3 College Collaboration in Gender Action Planning
+15.2 College Collaboration in Gender Balancing

-14.3.1 Schools
+15.2.1 Schools

 The college has robust links with the schools in Moray.
-All education activity from 3-18 address GAP priorities.
+All education activity from 3-18 address gender gap priorities.
 Staff members from college attend Parent Evenings and Careers Events.
 All literature is non-gender specific and all marketing materials for school and college links are non-gender specific.
-The DYW Implementation Group has ownership of an action plan, which addresses the GAP priorities for all 3-24-year-olds.
+The DYW Implementation Group has ownership of an action plan, which addresses the gender gap priorities for all 3-24-year-olds.

-14.3.2 Partnership Working
+15.2.2 Partnership Working